brian-team/brian2/docs_sphinx/introduction/gettingstarted.rst

   "reset statement" defining what happens after a spike.
 * Synapses are defined by a `Synapses` object.
-This consists of (1) equations defining the evolution of the variables - same as for neurons, (2) equations defining what happens when a presynaptic or postsynaptic neuron fires a spike, (3) the pattern/structure of the synaptic connectivity (i.e. which neurons are connected via a synapse to which other neurons).
+This consists of (1) equations defining the evolution of the variables - same as for neurons, (2) statements defining what happens when a presynaptic or postsynaptic neuron fires a spike, (3) the pattern/structure of the synaptic connectivity (i.e. which neurons are connected via a synapse to which other neurons).